Elettrotecnica/StarSystem/Readme.md

 ```
 ...and wait!
 Entire process, especially feature selection's wrappers, can be VERY time and memory
 consuming, depending on the number of features and numerosity of the dataset.
 Also, use of
-computationally expensive models can change greatly time requirements.
+computationally expensive models have a big impact on time requirements.
 Please be patient, or
 set for a less demanding setup for your experiment.
 This said, StarSystem exploits Java's native
 parallelism and benefits greatly of multi-core execution environments.